 - What to do if your tenants are late paying their rent: if you are worried that your tenants in Islington may not be able to make their rent due to the pandemic affecting their finances, please encourage them to complete our Housing self-referral form, email us or call us on 020 7527 6371.
 Limited funding from central government means we will not be able to help all those with arrears, but in exceptional circumstances support could include an emergency grant to pay off arrears or discretionary payments to top up rent.
 This could be the case for very vulnerable tenants or where a landlord’s financial position is extremely precarious.
 If your tenant receives Universal Credit towards their rent, you may also be able to apply for housing payments to be paid to you directly, you can find more on the gov.uk website.

 - If your tenants are having difficulty meeting their rent payments: the government has provided extra support for some benefit claimants, but the benefit cap will mean that not everyone will have received this.
 This could mean that your tenants are having more difficulty paying their rent.
 Our Resident Support Scheme provides guidance for tenants facing extreme hardship and who are unable to afford basic necessities or living costs.
 As part of this scheme Discretionary Housing Payments can provide extra money to assist with meeting a shortfall in housing costs and can be paid to residents affected by the benefit cap or Local Housing Allowance rate restrictions.
 To access a Discretionary Housing Payment, a tenant must be claiming housing benefit or universal credit with housing costs towards rental liability.
 Islington Council will look at each case individually and if a Discretionary Housing Payment is awarded, the council will determine the amount paid and how long it will be paid for.
-If you think your tenants may be eligible for this please encourage them to complete the Resident Support Scheme request form.
+If you think your tenants may be eligible for this please encourage them to find out more about our Resident Support Scheme.

 By following the above steps, your collective efforts to help prevent homelessness are greatly appreciated.
 If you have any further enquiries please email us.